Many businesses deliberate about the decision about owning their forklifts or leasing them.

 Scoring Guidelines: The greater the number of ‘Yes’ responses the more likely it is that a lease option suits your business.
 If you scored more than 6 ‘Yes’ responses then leasing may better suit your situation.

 Important Notes: This Checklist is intended to highlight some of the factors in making the ‘Lease v Own’ decision.
 It is not intended to provide a comprehensive view or a firm recommendation.
-The reality is that different businesses will want to place more emphasise on certain questions.
+The reality is that different businesses will want to place more emphasis on certain questions.
 Therefore a simple count of responses is less relevant.
 Please seek your own independent advice and perform your own financial calculations to supplement this Checklist.